glutanimate/image-occlusion-enhanced/README.md

     + any modifications to your I/O card templates will now be preserved across upgrades of the add-on
 - changed sort field of I/O notes to the header.
 This makes it easier to identify specific notes in the card browser.

+## Installation

+It will probably be a while before I publish this add-on to AnkiWeb.
+There's still a lot of testing to be done; but if you want to help out or feel particularly adventurous you can install *Image Occlusion 2 Enhanced* by following these steps:

+- Grab the latest release of the add-on from the [releases page](https://github.com/Glutanimate/image-occlusion-2-enhanced/releases)
+- Extract the zip file
+- Launch Anki and open the add-on directory by going to *Tools* → *Add-ons* → *Open add-on directory*
+- If Image Occlusion 2 is installed you will have to remove it first by finding and deleting the `image_occlusion_2` folder and `Image Occlusion 2.py` file
+- Having done that, proceed to copy `image_occlusion_2` and `Image Occlusion 2.py` from the extracted zip file into your add-on directory
+- Restart Anki
+- Image Occlusion 2.0 Enhanced should now be installed

 ## Customization

 Image Occlusion 2.0 Enhanced can be customized, but only to a certain degree